uthpalaherath/uthpalaherath.github.io/_pages/about.md

 Growing up I always admired science and its ability to explain how the universe works.
 So in high school, I took Physics, Pure and Applied Math and Chemistry for the G.C.E.
 Advanced Level examinations.
 I also started learning programming which I found intriguing.
 It was this fascination that later led me to do research in computational physics in grad school.

 I love being outdoors, especially hiking.
 I live in the Wild and Wonderful state of West Virginia with its abundance of rivers and hiking trails that lead to overlooks with majestic views of the Appalacian mountain range.
 I like reading.
 Books by Dan Brown and Sydney Sheldon are among my favorites.
 I also play video games ([Witcher 3](https://thewitcher.com/en/) is one the best games ever!) on my PS4.
+As for sports I’m a fan of [cricket](https://en.wikipedia.org/wiki/Cricket) and rugby.